-The Health Department's first specific directive concerns gatherings of people outside the home, which should be avoided to the extent possible in all circumstances, in accordance with COVID-19 guidance from the CDC and state and local health departments.
+The Health Department's first specific directive concerns gatherings of people outside the home, which should be limited to less than 100 individuals with one safety control officer provided per 50 people per State Fire Marshal guidelines, in accordance with COVID-19 guidance from the CDC and state and local health departments.
 The CDC advises that the best way to prevent COVID-19 illness is to avoid being exposed to the virus.
 Thus, the CDC encourages individuals to put distance between themselves and other people if COVID-19 is spreading in the community, which is especially important for people who are at higher risk of getting very sick or having complications due to COVID-19.
-Because of the community spread of COVID-19 in New Orleans and throughout the surrounding region, the first directive mandates that gatherings of individuals outside the home are canceled or prohibited in non-emergency situations where possible.
+People participating in gatherings should maintain six feet between themselves and other individuals who do not reside in the same household, and they should wear masks.